 you will be off your contest diet.
 Now, while you are dieting

-and training is your time to shine and the stage is only minutes
+and training it's your time to shine on the stage and it's coming

 Be Armed and Ready!

-- Set a cheat day once a week, or eat clean all week and let
+- Set a cheat day once a week or eat clean all week and let yourself

 a healthy diet can include all food in moderation.